Community of Grace Family,

 Our Sunday in-person services are at 10:00am.

 Our Sunday morning service will also be streamed online at 10:00 am.
 You can click on the following link to go directly to the live service.
-(COG live service)
+(Community of Grace live service)

-You can also access this service in our sermons section on our website (COG media link).
+You can also access this service in our sermons section on our website (Community of Grace media link).

 Our services will include worship and teaching based on God's Holy Word.
 We encourage you to invite a friend or family members to join you to watch or attend service.
 In a time of uncertainty, we can be a light of gospel hope.
 See the resources below for additional information on how to create a safe environment if you bring people together.